 Days 4 & 5 — Arenal National Park

 After an early breakfast, catch a flight back to San José.
 Drive into the northern highlands to Arenal National Park, named for the 7,000-year-old volcano that rises above the rain forest canopy.
 Monkeys, parrots, and many other species make their homes at the volcano’s base.
 Check into our lodge and head out on a naturalist-led hike in the afternoon.
 If you wish, rise early the next morning to join a birding walk, searching for toucans, hummingbirds, and tanagers.
 After breakfast, embark on an aerial adventure that will send you soaring from tree to tree on zip lines strung through the rain forest canopy.
 Have lunch in the town of La Fortuna.
-In the afternoon, visit thermal hot spring pools owned and operated by a local family.
-Soak in soothing waters heated by the volcano, followed by cocktails and a home-style Costa Rican barbecue.
-(Day 4: 2–4 miles hiking, 2 hours; Day 5: 1–2 miles hiking, 1 hour)
+In the afternoon, visit thermal hot spring pools owned and operated by a local family and soak in soothing waters heated by the volcano.
+Enjoy an authentic, home-style dinner.
+(Day 4: 2–4 miles hiking, 2 hours; Day 5: 1–2 miles hiking, 1 hour) Mountain Paradise Hotel (2017) or Lost Iguana Resort and Spa (2018) (B,L,D)

 Day 6 — Arenal/ Villa Blanca Cloud Forest